 Don’t let this overwhelm you — accessibility can be a straightforward exercise, especially when you consider it right from the start!

 Many website-building platforms offer support and tools to make your website more accessible.
 For example, Squarespace has an article on their support website describing some ways to improve your site’s accessibility.
-You may also consult the Web Content Accessibility Guidelines 2.1.

 Start by having a conversation with your web designer, or reading over the options of the various website builders, to make sure you aren’t leaving any of your audience behind.